Veterans Day (album)

 Veterans Day is the tenth studio album by American rapper MC Eiht.
 It was released on September 28, 2004, via Native Records.
-Production was handled by Tha Boomdocz, Tha Chill, Prodeje, with co-production by MC Eiht himself, who also served as executive producer together with Kenneth M. Smith.
-It features guest appearances from Tha Chill.
+The album was produced by tha Boomdocz, tha Chill, Prodeje, and MC Eiht, who also served as executive producer with Kenneth M. Smith.
+It features guest appearances from tha Chill.
 The album peaked at number 70 on the Billboard Top R&B/Hip-Hop Albums chart in the United States.